AURIN/tilez/README.md

 1. Prepare the combined properties file for the _target_ system:
   `mvn compile -Ddeployment={deployment type} -Dsystem={target system},{target db server}`
 1. Copy the combined properties file from the development machine to the target system under ${AURIN_DIR}
-1. Create, if not existing, a "Tilez" database on CouchDB on the db server
+1. Create, if not existing, a "tilez" database on CouchDB on the db server
 1. Create views and other functions on the db2 server `mvn compile -DinstallViews=true -Ddeployment={deployment type} -Dsystem={target system},{target db server}`
 1. Open an SSH session on the target system
-1. Install Tilez of the required version (see package.json) in your home directory in the server `npm install git+ssh://git@github.com/AURIN/Tilez.git@<version of Tilez>`
+1. Install Tilez of the required version (see package.json) in your home directory in the server `npm install git+ssh://git@github.com/AURIN/tilez.git@<version of tilez>`
 1. Stop the service:
   `sudo service aurin-api-tilez stop`
 1. Rename the old version's directory (if existing) on the target system to datastore.old